jianguoli1/Selenium-Demo/Access Dresses and Add to Shopping Cart/README.md

 Author:

-	Jianguo Li, MD, MS
+	Jianguo Li, MD MS

 License:

-	This project can be used for academic purpose at no cost where proper reference of the original work is provided.
+	This project can be used for academic purpose at no cost where proper reference to the original work is provided.
 Free use is limited to non-commercial purpose only, however.

 Acknowledgments: